OUR MISSION STATEMENT

 For their own safety, please do NOT show your child how to use the green exit button to release the main school door.

 It is the policy of the Governing Body that the school adopt a simple school uniform.
-The uniform consist of grey trousers, skirt or pinafore, a white polo t-shirt and royal blue sweatshirt or cardigan.
+The uniform consist of grey trousers, skirt or pinafore, a white polo t-shirt and royal blue sweatshirt or cardigan with school logo.
+The children need to wear sensible black school shoes (not trainers) and grey or white socks or tights.
 Polo t-shirts, sweatshirts and cardigans embroidered with the school logo are available to order through school.
 We also sell book bags and kit bags with the school logo.
 Orders can be placed with the school office or at school events.

 Please ensure that your child is dressed suitably, according to the season and the weather.
 All clothing should be marked with the child’s name.
 This should include hats, gloves, boots etc.